Paddock to Plate Blog Series – Amanda Smith

 she runs with her students.
 Here, you can read Amanda's blogs for each session throughout the year.

 Fine chocolate made from cacao beans – WA’s first ‘bean to bar’ experience.

-It was exciting to go out and meet Gabriel at his cellar door shop with the apprentices and students- being that chocolate is my favourite food and never having seen the process that the cocoa beans have to travel through to get to the foil wrapped bar, as he is the first artisan manufacturer of chocolate in WA.
+It was exciting to go out and meet Gabriel at his cellar door shop with the apprentices and students- being that chocolate is my favourite food and never having seen the process that the cocoa beans have to travel through to get to the foil wrapped bar, as he is the first artisan manufacturer of

 The smell was overpoweringly heavenly- rich, saturated scents from the conching machines and roasting process permeated the air- even with the extractor fans at full roar.